dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 # Run #
 ## Model Training ##
+_We implement a DLBAC_alpha in pytorch for Op1 operation.
+We only need to train DLBAC_alpha once.
+The same trained network can be used for both local and global interpretation. _

-resnet.py file contain all the source code related to ResNet. dataloader.py is the utility file for processing data.
+resnet.py file contain pytorch implementation of ResNet. dataloader.py is the utility file for processing data.